 - Sessions may be arranged for one partner alone (in the case of couple counselling) or for a subset of the group if we have (a) previously discussed that this meets with everyone's approval and (b) the attending partner(s) and counsellor update the absent partner(s) about what was discussed in their absence.
 Such situations might be if one or more partner(s) is/are unable to attend the occasional session.

-13 years Real Video Experience
+14 years Professional Video Experience

 Beginning Video Counselling Together